sid-ee/concourse-pipeline-resource/README.md

 * `password`: *Required.*  Basic auth password for logging in to Concourse.
   Basic Auth must be enabled on the Concourse installation.

+* `insecure`: *Optional.* Connect to Concourse insecurely - i.e. skip SSL validation.
+  Defaults to false if not provided.

 ### Example Pipeline Configuration

 #### Check